 Some issues, such as flap detachment, can take hold if you're not careful about protection after surgery.
 (Learn more) Pain can become an issue for some, although researchers are looking for ways to address that issue.
 (Learn more)

-This list is long and could be a little scary, but it's important to remember that the majority of people are very pleased with their surgery, and complications are rare.
+This list may seem long, but it's important to remember that the majority of people are very pleased with their surgery, and complications are rare.
 (Learn more)

-Let's dig into the complications that can take hold one by one, and then we'll look for ways to put those issues in perspective so you can make a smart decision about your surgery.
+Let's dig into the complications that can take hold one by one, and then we'll look for ways to put those issues in perspective so you can make a smart decision about your surgery and whether it's worth proceeding with.

 Blurring and Haloes at Night: Is LASIK the Cause?